AlexanderHardtke/videoflix_frontend/README.md

 IMPORTANT NOTES:
-- Activate the correct Environment for YOUR backend which you can find in src/environments/environment.ts
+- Activate the correct Environment for YOUR backend which you can find in src/environments/environment.ts It is currently set to the developement django-plattform.
-- After you build your dist/ directory place the 4 php files also in the top layer of your FTP-server It is currently set to the developement django-plattform.
 For more Information look at the backend README and how to install your personal backend of Videoflix.
 Copy the project after you ## Build it in the dist/ directory and load it onto your FTP-server.